How to Take Care of Your Elderly Cat

 - Drinking more often or a larger amount per day

-- Stiffness, or difficulty in jumping up and balance
+- Stiffness or difficulty in jumping up, balance issues

 - Lumps or bumps anywhere on the body